C. J. Suess: Professional

 After attending the Winnipeg Jets' training camp prior to the 2018–19 season, Suess was re-assigned to the Manitoba Moose to begin the year.
 He played 26 games for the team, recording 12 points before suffering a season-ending upper body injury in mid-December.
 In spite of this, he was resigned by the Jets to a one-year, two-way contract with an average annual value of $700,000 if he played in the NHL.

 Upon being medically cleared to play, Suess participated in the Jets' 2019 training camp but was again re-assigned to the Moose.
 As a result of injuries, Suess made his National Hockey League debut with the Winnipeg Jets on November 11, 2019, against the San Jose Sharks, playing a total of 6:26 on the ice.
 He was returned to the Moose for the remainder of the season and finished with 27 points in 57 games.
 On October 10, 2020, Suess signed a two-year, two way contract extension with an average annual value in the NHL of $725,000 to remain with the Jets organization.
 When the NHL returned for the 2020–21 season due to COVID-19, he was re-assigned to the Moose.

 On July 13, 2022, he signed as a free agent to a one-year, two-way contract with the San Jose Sharks.

+Following one season in the Sharks organization, Suess left the club as a free agent and opted to return to the Manitoba Moose of the AHL after agreeing to a two-year contract on July 10, 2023.

+On July 30, 2025, Suess opted to sign his first contract abroad, agreeing to a one-year contract with newly promoted German club, Dresdner Eislöwen of the DEL, for the 2025–26 season.